CAC Certified Coins

 4437138004

-Choice $995 New March 20!
-Attractive Originality and Lustrous.
+Choice $995 Attractive Originality and Lustrous.
 Beautiful originality on this lustrous first year of issue Denver half dollar.
 The color is a warm orange and yellowish green hue.
 The strike is decent.
 There is one line between Liberty's cheek and jaw, otherwise this coin would be an MS63.
 The reverse is fully MS64 or better.

 Barber 50C 1908 Barber 1908